happycube/cxadc-linux3/README.md

 Manual calculation: If the "highest" and "lowest" values returned are equidistant from 0 and 255 respectively, it's centred.

+Use leveladj to obtain level and centering information

+    ./leveladj

 Example:

 `low 121 high 133 clipped 0 nsamp 2097152`